AaeeL/service-manual/README.md

 ## Usage
 ### Setting up database
 * Install MongoDB if you don't have it already.
-* to start the database, run `mongod` from the file where you installed MongoDB.
+* To start the database, run `mongod` from the file where you installed MongoDB.
 ### Running this api
 * Clone this repo.
 * cd to repo.